zesty-io/app-google-analytics-ua/README.md

 Deployment happens with gcloud cli and gsutils.
 Install gcloud to run the deployment command. https://cloud.google.com/sdk/docs/install

+### Using AppLoader in App.js

+-   On development, you should pass `token` and `instance` on AppLoader.
+-   During deployment and build, you dont need to pass `token` and `instance` on AppLoader.
+The parent container will automatically pass the data.

 ### Build the app with production variables

 -   Make production environment variables by adding `.env.production`. use variables from `env.example`